SpartnerNL/Laravel-Excel/docs/getting-started/contributing.md

 ### Bug fixes

-**ALL** bug fixes should be made to the `dev-develop` branch which they belong.
+**ALL** bug fixes should be made to the `dev-develop` branch where they belong.
 Bug fixes should never be sent to the `master` branch.

 ### Pull Requests

 Every pull request should pass the unit tests.
 If you include new functionality, make sure you include a test.
-Pull request will be evaluated and possibly added to the next stable release.
+Pull requests will be evaluated and possibly added to the next stable release.

 ### Feature Requests